 1. North Shore Cattle Co.: Naturally raised, hormone-free beef from Haleiwa; all beef Portuguese and andouille sausages; grilled burgers, & breakfast specials.

 2. Hawaiian Style Chili Co.: Homemade chili and rice, sauces, spice mixes, prune mui, taro mochi, & garlic shrimp plates.

 3. Small Kine: Locally grown portobello mushrooms!
 Burger style or deep fried to snack on.

-4. Nalo Meli: Beekeeper brings his Windward harvested honey and other local honey products.
+4. (ON HIATUS) Nalo Meli: Local Beekeeper brings his Windward harvested honey and other local honey products.

-6. (ON HIATUS) NS Farm’s Tea Time: 30 min. tea and delicious foods with North Shore farms.
+6. NS Farm’s Tea Time: 30 min. tea and delicious foods with North Shore farms.

 7. (ON HIATUS) Pang’s Nursery: Assortment of succulents, tillandsias, blooming seasonal and edible plants grown in Kahalu’u.
 Occasional cut flowers from Waimea, Big Island.

-8. Olomana Tropicals: Assorted tropical plants and bromeliads.
+8. (ON HIATUS) Olomana Tropicals: Nurseryman Ken, brings assorted tropical plants and bromeliads.

 9. (ON HIATUS) Master Gardeners: Got plant questions?
 These master gardeners can help.